Manitoba Historical Society

 Historic Sites of Manitoba: Miles House (241 Cathedral Avenue, Winnipeg)

-This two-storey brick and stucco house on Cathedral Avenue in Winnipeg was designed by local architect Max Zev Blankstein and built in 1930 for theatre owner Jacob “Jack” Miles who lived here until his death.
-Measuring 34 feet by 42 feet, the house was built at a cost of about $6,250.
+This two-storey brick and stucco house on Cathedral Avenue in Winnipeg, measuring 32 feet by 42 feet, was designed by local architect Max Zev Blankstein and built in 1930 by contractor Arthur John Bonnett for theatre owner Jacob “Jack” Miles at a cost of about $6,000.
+A one-storey frame and stucco garage, measuring 20 feet by 26 feet, was also designed by Blankstein and built by Bonnett at a cost of $250.

 Miles House